Browsing Category

 Protect your floors:

-To keep as much dirt and mud outside of your house as possible, placemats at all entry points.
+To keep as much dirt and mud outside of your house as possible, place mats at all entry points.
 This will encourage people to rub the mud off their shoes using your mat, and not your carpets!
 Placing mats inside the house can also help reduce indoor dampness.

-Performing regular vacuuming session, twice weekly at a minimum, can help to get rid of dirt on the floor and things being trucked in as well.
+Performing regular vacuuming sessions, twice weekly at a minimum, can help to get rid of dirt on the floor and things being trucked in as well.
 It’s also a good idea to have a different pair of house shoes or slippers for each member of your household to wear while indoors.

 This will help keep your floors from marring and prevent foot oils from transferring to newly cleaned floors.
 A Tip: Placing a boot tray, filled with river rocks, by each entrance will encourage others to remove their soiled, stained, soaked boots before coming further into your home.